xtsxisaxns/digits-recognition-using-cnn/README.md

 >python predict_cnn.py --image data/imageName

-The training dataset can be MNIST or other dataset.
+The training dataset can be MNIST or other dataset on the internet.

-simple test result:
+Simple test result:

 ![Aaron Swartz](https://github.com/nicholas-tien/digits-recognition-using-cnn/blob/master/data/test_result.png)